 - What could you do differently to improve your learning experience in this class?

-- Note: Instructors may add up to four additional questions in more specific areas where they would like feedback.
+- Note: Early in each semester, instructors may add up to four additional questions in more specific areas where they would like feedback.

-- Choose the appropriate methods - Instructors should consider what form of mid-semester feedback is best.
+- Choose the appropriate methods - Instructors should consider what form of mid-semester feedback is best for their course.
 Various approaches will offer different data for instructors’ pedagogical goals.
-For instance, small group feedback sessions yield high quality results but take 20 minutes of class time.
+For instance, small group feedback sessions yield high-quality results but take 20 minutes of class time.
 Conversely, anonymous online surveys take less time but may be less thorough or reliable.
 In-class discussions or one-on-one meetings with the instructor are generally beneficial for assessing student learning but may inhibit students’ freedom to give instructors honest feedback.

 - Choose the best time - Instructors should try to schedule mid-semester feedback before the first significant graded midterm assignment; this gives students a chance to specify areas and ways in which they feel underprepared before they are formally assessed.

 - Encourage students to give feedback - Clearly offer the opportunity for mid-semester feedback to students via Canvas, and if time, set aside class time for them to complete the feedback to ensure a representative sample of students from each course respond.